Correlation ratio: Example

 For $\eta = 1$ the overall sample dispersion is purely due to dispersion among the categories and not at all due to dispersion within the individual categories.
 For quick comprehension simply imagine all Algebra, Geometry, and Statistics scores being the same respectively, e.g. 5 times 36, 4 times 33, 6 times 78.

 The limit $\eta = 0$ refers to the case without dispersion among the categories contributing to the overall dispersion.
 The trivial requirement for this extreme is that all category means are the same.

-Pearson v.
-Fisher
+Pearson vs. Fisher

 The correlation ratio was introduced by Karl Pearson as part of analysis of variance.
 Ronald Fisher commented: